Disappearance of Chhori Maiya Maharjan

 Chhori Maiya Maharjan, a resident of Kathmandu went missing on 18 February 2012 when she was 51 years old.
-In 2021, the missing was listed as twelve most mysterious cases of Nepal in recent history.
+In 2021, her case was listed as one of the twelve most mysterious missing persons cases of Nepal in recent history.

 Early response

 The Ministry of Home Affairs formed a committee on 12 August 2012 led by Gokarna Mani Duwadi, Joint Secretary of the ministry, which was supposed to submit a report within seven days.

 One year later

 One year after she went missing, in 2013, Asian Human Rights Commission issued an appeal for a stronger investigation into the disappearance.

 Two years later

-Two years later she went missing, in 2014, Asian Human Rights Commission issued an open letter demanding justice.
-On 2 June 2014, Kathmandu District Court on Monday gave a clean chit to Nikki Singh, the prime accused in the disappearance.
-The family members condemned the judgment as partial.
-It was also reported that the court arrived at its judgement at 9:50 pm, while the working hours are only for 5 pm, and the judge did not ask permission for over time work.
+Two years after she went missing, in 2014, Asian Human Rights Commission issued an open letter demanding justice.
+On 2 June 2014, Kathmandu District Court on Monday gave a clean chit to Nikki Singh, the prime suspect accused in the disappearance.
+The family members condemned the judgement as partial.
+It was also reported that the court arrived at its judgement at 9:50 pm, while the working hours are only until 5 pm, and the judge did not grant permission for overtime work.